ntrogh/RobotUprising/README.md

 The attendees can solve the challenge with various sensors on the robot, to navigate through the field, using Computer Vision is optional, but it grants additional 5 points for the competition.

-### Additional challenges
+### Technical challenges

 - The *THE ROOT* is placed in the middle of the hackathon field, with multiple lights around the obstacles, creating several shadows across the field.
 - Both the obstacles and the field are gray, and have several shadow around them, making it sometimes hard to recognize the root of the pole.
 - There is only one camera above the large *THE ROOT* area, meaning you'll need to take into account the perspective when looking at poles further from the center point.
 - The camera is positioned in a way that it's not aligned to the shape and entrance/exit of the track.
 So you'll need to take into account the orientation of the video-feed vs. the track.
-- In hackathons you always have issues with connectivity, with so many devices and personal hotspots around, there are bound to be issues with the connectivity.
+- Network connectivity can be unstable due to many devices and personal hotspots around.

 **Extra:** The current obstacle course is fixed, meaning the location of the poles doesn't change.
 We'd like to see a solution in the future, that is also able to adapt to changes in the field.

 ## Possible solutions

 There are several ways to approach this challenge.
-Below is a sample on how you might approach this, but it's no the only right or the only solution.
+In this post we provide one possible solution.

 ### Ruling out the ready-made services (Cognitive Services and Custom Vision)